Samael (band): Early years, Worship Him, and Blood Ritual, 1987–1993

-Although Vorphalack jammed and played with his friend Pat on drums since April 1987, it was when his brother Xytraguptor first sat behind the drums kit on 14 July 1988 that Samael really started.
-The two brothers soon recorded and released a 7-inch EP with two original songs "Into the Pentagram" and "The Dark" and a cover from Hellhammer "The Third of the Storm".
+Vorphalack formed Samael in April 1987 with drummer Pat Charvet.
+They recorded the demo Into the Infernal Storm of Evil in the following year.
+Charvet left the band in June 1988 and was replaced by Vorphalack's brother Xytraguptor.
+The two brothers recorded the single Medieval Prophecy in October 1988.
+It included two original songs and a cover of "The Third of the Storm" by Swiss extreme metal band Hellhammer.
+The band followed up with the promo tape From Dark to Black in 1989.

 They played a few shows in Germany, France, Switzerland and Poland before entering Taurus Studio in Geneva to record their first album.
 Samael became a trio when Masmiseîm joined the band as a bass player, the new formation played its first show in Poland.
 Worship Him (1991) become the first album released by Osmose Productions one year after being recorded.
 The band played a bunch of shows to promote the album including a short eastern tour with Napalm Death which ended with two shows in Moscow.

 Samael signed with Century Media and record their second album at T&T Studio in Gelsenkirchen with producer Waldemar Sorychta.
 Blood Ritual is released on 1 December 1992, a month later the band embarked on their first European Tour with label mates Unleashed and Tiamat.
 The 20-date tour ended in Belgium with an indoor festival with Fear Factory, Brutal Truth and Agnostic Front among other bands.